Kvieta1990/Kvieta1990.github.io/updates.md

 <hr class="thick-line">

-📝 ***[02/12/2025 00:00:27 EST]*** A new experiment simulator tool is added for experimental planning purpose at HB-2A and HB-2C instruments at HFIR, ORNL.
+📝 ***[02/12/2025 00:00:27 EST]*** A new experiment simulator tool is added in ADDIE for experimental planning purpose at HB-2A and HB-2C instruments at HFIR, ORNL.
+URL: [https://addie.ornl.gov/hfirestimate](https://addie.ornl.gov/hfirestimate).